danmbrown/city-of-whispers/Magistrate.md

 [Home](index.md)

 ## Agenda
--   Portray a cosmopolitan metropolis
+-   Portray a bustling, diverse, cosmopolitan metropolis
 -   Fill the characters’ lives with schemes and intrigue
 -   Play to find out what happens